UKCloud/documentation/articles/cloud-storage/cs-how-view-info-portal.md

 Cloud Storage is UKCloud's object storage solution based on Dell EMC Elastic Cloud Storage (ECS).
 Although you'll mostly interact with Cloud Storage through the API, the UKCloud Portal provides access to some information about your service.

-Within the UKCloud Portal you can:
+Within the UKCloud Portal you can view:

-- View information about the namespaces within your Cloud Storage environment
+- Information about the namespaces within your Cloud Storage environment
-- View a list of users with access to a namespace
+- A list of users with access to a namespace
-- Reset the secret key for a Cloud Storage user
+- Information about the buckets within a namespace
-- View information about the buckets within a namespace
+- A graphical representation of the storage consumed over the last 30 days

-- View a graphical representation of the storage consumed over the last 30 days
+You can also use the UKCloud Portal to create new Cloud Storage users.
+For more information, see [*How to create a new Cloud Storage user in the UKCloud Portal*](cs-how-create-user.md).

 ### Intended audience